-A. STEM figures have appropriate markup that indicates that the image is a figure.
-Pass Additional Information: 10/10 figures were analyzed and passed.
-All STEM figures were taken from chapters 1 through 3.
+A. STEM figures have appropriate markup that Pass indicates that the image is a figure.
+Additional Information: 10/10 figures were analyzed and passed.
+All STEM figures were taken from chapters 1 through 8.
 The figures are marked up in a manner that is compatible with assistive technology.
 The program used to analyze text content was NVDA which is an open source screen reader for Windows.
 Google chrome was used to access the book online.
 B. STEM graphs have appropriate markup that indicates that the image is a graph.
 Pass Additional Information: 10/10 graphs were analyzed and passed.
-The graphs were taken from chapters 1 through 5.
 The graphs are marked up in a manner that is compatible with assistive technology.
 The program used to analyze text content was NVDA which is an open source screen reader for Windows.
 Google chrome was used to access the book online.
 C. STEM equations have appropriate markup that indicates that the image is an equation.
 Fail Additional Information: 0/10 equations were analyzed and passed.
-STEM equations were found in chapters 1 through 3.
+STEM equations were found in chapters 5 through 8.
 The equations were not marked up in a manner that is compatible with assistive technology.
 The program used to analyze text content was NVDA which is an open source screen reader for Windows.
 Google chrome was used to access the book online.
 D. STEM tables have appropriate markup that indicates the image is a table.
 Fail Additional Information: 0/10 tables were analyzed and passed.
-Stem tables were found in chapters 1 through 3.
 The tables did not contain markup that was compatible with assistive technology.
 The program used to analyze text content was NVDA which is an open source screen reader for Windows.
 Google chrome was used to access the book online.
 E. STEM figures have appropriate notation markup that conveys both the notation (presentation) and meaning (semantics) of the STEM content.
 Pass Additional Information: 10/10 figures were analyzed and passed.
-All STEM figures were taken from chapters 1 through 3.
+All STEM figures were taken from chapters 1 through 8.
 The resource conveys both the notation (presentation) and meaning (semantics) of the STEM content.
 The program used to analyze text content was NVDA which is an open source screen reader for Windows.
 Google chrome was used to access the book online.
 F. STEM graphs have appropriate notation markup that conveys both the notation (presentation) and meaning (semantics) of the STEM content.
 Pass Additional Information: 10/10 graphs were analyzed and passed.
-The graphs were found in chapters 1 through 3.
 The resource conveys both the notation (presentation) and meaning (semantics) of the STEM content.
 The program used to analyze text content was NVDA which is an open source screen reader for Windows.
 Google chrome was used to access the book online.
 G. STEM equations have appropriate notation markup that conveys both the notation (presentation) and meaning (semantics) of the STEM content.
-Pass Additional Information: 0/10 equations were analyzed and passed.
-STEM equations were found in chapters 1 through 3.
+Pass Additional Information: 10/10 equations were analyzed and passed.
+STEM equations were found in chapters 5 through 8.
 Although the reader could not identify or read the eaquation, the surrounding text conveys both the notation (presentation) and meaning (semantics) of the STEM content.
 The program used to analyze text content was NVDA which is an open source screen reader for Windows.
 Google chrome was used to access the book online.
 H. Assistive technology used can access the content from the STEM tables.
-Pass Additional Information: 0/10 tables were analyzed and passed.
-STEM tables were found in chapters 1 through 3.
-Although the reader could not identify or read the tables, the surrounding text conveys both the notation (presentation) and meaning (semantics) of the STEM content.
+Pass Additional Information: 10/10 tables were analyzed and passed.
+The resource conveys both the notation (presentation) and meaning (semantics) of the STEM content.
 The program used to analyze text content was NVDA which is an open source screen reader for Windows.
 Google chrome was used to access the book online.